calonso/primes-mult-table/README.md

 And it will print the requested table.

+And to run test suite run

+    bundle install
+    rspec

 **Notes:**

 * For the primes generator I used my own implementation of Eratosthenes' sieve.
 I have done some benchmarking and included it as tests using the builtin ruby *Prime* generator benchmarks results as reference.